team467/team467.github.io/content/sponsors/index.md

 |---|

-If you are interested in sponsoring our team, please see our current [sponsorship brochure](Sponsorship-Brochure2022.pdf) go to print, select “more settings,” select “print double sided” and select “flip on long edge.”
+If you are interested in sponsoring our team, please see our current [sponsorship brochure](Sponsorship-Brochure2022.pdf)